Dry FliesGriffith's Gnat

 Overview

 A simple midge cluster pattern made from peacock herl wrapped with grizzly hackle.
 It's a great option when fish are rising to mating clusters of midges.
-Easy to tie and deadly during winter or late summer when small insects dominate.
+Easy to tie and effective during winter or late summer when small insects dominate.

 Materials